nathan-j-brenner/express-sample/readme.md

 nodemon: a utility that will monitor for any changes in your source and automatically restart your server.
 Perfect for development.
 to start: nodemon src/app

-node-inspector: interactively debugging node processes, lets you debug node apps in the browser
+node-inspector: interactively debugging node processes, lets you debug node apps in the browser, to run: node-debug src/app.js